Supporting resident-centered, equitable and viable solutions

 Application Process

-- Applications are reviewed two times a year, in the spring and fall
+• Submissions are accepted two times a year, in the spring and fall

-- Award decisions are made, in most cases, within two weeks of receiving a proposal
+• Award decisions are made, in most cases, within one month of receiving an application

 Deadline